inunotaisho/baltimore-cli/README.md

 ### cordova

-You can run `plat cordova` from anywhere in your project, and it will run `cordova` commands from within the scope of the `/cordova` folder of your project.
+You can run `balt cordova` from anywhere in your project, and it will run `cordova` commands from within the scope of the `/cordova` folder of your project.

 #### Examples